 Finding out if you're pregnant is going to be the most crucial step in moving forward with your anxieties and the best way to know if you're pregnant or not is to take a pregnancy test.
 But, before we talk about how to get a pregnancy test, here are some quick reminders on what could cause your period to be late, if that's the reason you suspect you're pregnant:

 - You're stressed.
 Maybe your grades are bad, or your boyfriend has been a total AWOL jerk lately, or your parents are fighting or there's money trouble at home (or all of it?!).
 I've been there, most of us have.
 Stress has a funny effect on our reproductive system and can keep us from ovulating.
 Ovulation is when your body releases an egg for fertilization.
-If it gets fertilized you get pregnant!
-But if it doesn't get fertilized, you get your period!
+If it gets fertilized you get pregnant.
+But if it doesn't get fertilized, you get your period.
 If you're feeling stressed about something, your body might be like "hey, I think I'll wait to make a baby.
 Let's keep those eggs on lockdown until this little lady has her act together."
 Soooo, if you're so stressed that you don't ovulate, or you don't ovulate on time, your period will be late!
 Oh joy!
 More to stress about!

 - You've been sick.
 Did you catch your best friend's nasty stomach bug or a cold from that girl who sits behind you on the bus (the one who's always sneezing right over your shoulder)?
 Getting sick can also cause your ovulation to be delayed or can cause you not to ovulate at all that month.
 Remember, no ovulation, no period.

 - You're not eating enough or you're exercising too much.
 Also been there.
-It's tempting to try to get rigid in your eating and exercise habits when senior photos or spring break are on the horizon or when you've recently been downing a lot of Cheez Whiz and brownies lately.
+It's tempting to try to get rigid in your eating and exercise habits when senior photos or spring break are on the horizon or when you've recently been downing a lot of Cheez Whiz and brownies before bed.
 But the thing is, altering your eating and exercise habits can cause your period to stop if you drop a lot of weight really fast.
 Take it as a sign that your body isn't happy and try to ease back into healthy eating and exercise habits.
 And maybe unfollow Kayla Itsines for a while.

 When is the Best Time to Take a Pregnancy Test?

 You can take a pregnancy test at any time but if you want accurate results you need to be specific about when you actually take the test.
+You need to take it at the right time to get accurate results.

 If you're already late for your period then it's a pretty safe bet to just go right ahead and take a test.
 The time of day doesn't really matter once your period is late.